Assistive technology: Amplified telephone equipment

 This type of assistive technology allows users to amplify the volume and clarity of their phone calls so that they can easily partake in this medium of communication.
 There are also options to adjust the frequency and tone of a call to suit their individual hearing needs.
 Additionally, there is a wide variety of amplified telephones to choose from, with different degrees of amplification.
 For example, a phone with 26 to 40 decibel is generally sufficient for mild hearing loss, while a phone with 71 to 90 decibel is better for more severe hearing loss.

+Alerting devices

+Alerting devices are assistive devices that connect with doorbells, telephones, and other alarming devices.
+These devices add a specific alarm based on one's disability.
+For instance, a deaf individual can have a doorbell that blinks a light instead of a noise to indicate someone is at the door.

 Augmentative and alternative communication

 An AAC user uses number coding on an eye gaze communication board.

 Augmentative and alternative communication (AAC) is an umbrella term that encompasses methods of communication for those with impairments or restrictions on the production or comprehension of spoken or written language.
 AAC systems are extremely diverse and depend on the capabilities of the user.
 They may be as basic as pictures on a board that are used to request food, drink, or other care; or they can be advanced speech generating devices, based on speech synthesis, that are capable of storing hundreds of phrases and words.